frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

 The choice of wheel for launching the gamepiece is important, and usually prototyped to see the interaction between the wheels and gamepiece.
 The aspects to pay the most attention to is the hardness of the wheel surface and the grip between the wheel and gamepiece.
 The hardness can be a part of the grip, such as in the hardness rating of silicone, but can also be a factor in compression.
 Generally, since shooter wheels will be spun pretty fast for most games, you want to use wheels that can't be compressed, because they will expand depending on the angular speed and make shots inconsistent.

 The material of the wheel you choose should depend on prototyping, and should maximize grip without attaching to the gamepiece.
-[Stealth wheels](https://www.andymark.com/products/stealth-wheels-options) and fairlane wheels (colloqiual term in FRC for wheels made of solid rubber with a small core for the axle) ([WCP Solid Roller Wheels](https://wcproducts.com/products/solid-roller-wheels)) are chosen commonly, and used for this shooter, because of their lack of compression and soft grippy silicone surface.
+[Stealth wheels](https://www.andymark.com/products/stealth-wheels-options), fairlane wheels (colloqiual term in FRC for wheels made of solid rubber with a small core for the axle) ([WCP Solid Roller Wheels](https://wcproducts.com/products/solid-roller-wheels)), and Colson wheels are chosen commonly, and used for this shooter, because of their lack of compression and soft grippy silicone surface.
 These are both good options for shooter wheels to prototype in a build season.

 **Contact Time, Wheel Speed, & Compression**

-These three factors massively impact how the game piece is launched, in addition, they all are heavily interconnected with each other.
+Contact time is the duration for which the game piece remains in contact with the spinning wheel.
+A longer contact time allows more energy transfer from the wheel to the game piece.
+This means the wheel can be spun slower to achieve the same launching effect compared to a shorter contact time where higher RPM might be necessary.

 In short:
 Contact time is the distance that the game piece stays in contact with a spinning wheel.